w3f/Grants-Program/setheum.md

 The Setheum Labs Team

-   I designd, drafted and published the White Pagers of Setheum and even of the Future Plans we have for Setheum, like Synthetic Assets, margin trading, money market, liquidity staking et al
+   I designd, drafted and published the White Pagers of Setheum and even of the Future Plans we have for Setheum, like Synthetic Assets, margin trading, money market, liquidity staking et al here:
     https://github.com/Setheum-Labs/Setheum-Labs-White-Papers

 **Ecosystem Fit**